 Parsley is one of the herbs that is particularly rich in magnesium, a mineral essential in the body to break down toxic homocysteine formed from protein metabolism.

-It is one of the best sources of vitamins A and C and B6 and folate; your chimichurri sauce for preserving parsley is like taking a powerful supplement, only it comes with all the phytonutrients too that help preserve us unto everlasting life.
+The herb is one of the best sources of vitamins A and C; pyridoxine and folate too.
+Your chimichurri sauce for preserving parsley is like taking a powerful supplement, only it also comes with many phytonutrients that preserve us unto everlasting life.
 Well, it helps keep frailty at bay until your nineties.

-Wash all the greens properly as they are often full of little creatures who understand better than us that this is nature's pantry all in one herb.
+Wash all the greens properly as they are often full of little creatures which understand better than us that this is nature's pantry all in one herb.

-Chimichurri sauce for preserving parsley and other herbs and then freezing it in cubes for easy use.
+Chimichurri sauce is for preserving parsley and other herbs and then freezing them in cubes for easy use.